 (1) A direct-care position that only delivers home-delivered meals.

-(2) A direct-care position that only has access to one or more consumers' personal records (e.g., a position in an office, kitchen, or central monitoring station).
+(2) A direct-care position that only has access to one or more consumers' (or individuals') personal records (e.g., a position in an office, kitchen, or central monitoring station).

 (3) A direct-care position that only provides a one-time chore service, home maintenance, home modification, home repair, or pest control.
-If the person provides a subsequent episode of service to the same consumer or to another consumer who is enrolled in an ODA-administered program, the person shall undergo subsequent (post-hire) database reviews and criminal records checks.
+If the person provides a subsequent episode of service to the same consumer (or individual) or to another consumer (or individual) who is enrolled in an ODA-administered program, the person shall undergo subsequent (post-hire) database reviews and criminal records checks.